richardhenyash/perkulater/README.md

 ### Site Map ###
 A preliminary [Site Map](media/wireframes/perkulater-site-map.png) was produced for the **Phase 1** development, and is shown below.
 Note that the **Create Plan** route is also shown.
-This feature will be implemented in a later devleopment phase, but has been included in the **Site Map** for planning purposes.
+This feature will be implemented in a later development phase, but has been included in the **Site Map** for planning purposes.

 <img src="media/wireframes/perkulater-site-map.svg" width="600px" style="margin: 20px;">